ajayyy/SponsorBlock/README.md

 You must have [Node.js 16](https://nodejs.org/) and npm installed.

-1. Copy the file `config.json.example` to `config.json` and adjust configuration as desired.
+1. Copy the file `config.json.example` to `config.json` and adjust the configuration as desired.

     - You will need to repeat this step in the future if you get build errors related to `CompileConfig`.
 This can happen for example when a new category is added.